richardjoy530/object_detection_tutorials/realtime_object_detection_windows.md

 #### Setting up workspace

 A good practice in doing a project is keeping everything organized.
 Especially if you are doing this types of project.
 For this, lets make a folder `Tensorflow` in our `Documents` folder.
 We will be saving all our required resources and scripts to this folder.
 The paths of these folders will be used later in our programs.

 #### Creating Virtual Environment

 Now that you have anaconda installed, let's make an environment for our program.
 We will be using `tensorflow 2.0` for this tutorial.

-open Anaconda Prompt from Start menu
+Open Anaconda Prompt from Start menu

 ![](data/Annotation%202020-01-22%20124206.png)

-    Throughout this tutorial, there are two types of codes.
-The ones that start with '!' and the ones that dont.
+   _Throughout this tutorial, there are two types of codes.
+The ones that start with '!' and the ones that dont._

-    '!'
+   _'!'
 These are shell commands.
 These are to be run in our Anaconda Prompt with the "Tensorflow" folder as our command line location.
-You can change the location of command line by using "cd Documents\Tensorflow" in the Anaconda prompt as shown here:
+You can change the location of command line by using "cd Documents\Tensorflow" in the Anaconda prompt as shown here:_